 If you received a criminal ticket from an officer or a white Summons/Subpoena/Notice of Case Setting in the mail, you have been charged with a crime.
 If the officer left the court date blank, then the hearing notice will be mailed to the address on the face of the ticket.
 It is your responsibility to maintain a current address with the court at all times.
-The listed court date is a mandatory court appearance and the court date cannot be changed.
+The listed court date is a mandatory court appearance and cannot be changed.
 Failure to appear will result in a bench warrant for your arrest.

 Your appearance at each of these hearings is mandatory.
 Failure to appear for any of these hearings will result in a warrant for your arrest.

 A warrant can only be issued on a criminal matter.
-If you have a bench warrant, call the Court at (253) 512-2258 to check your options.
+If you have a bench warrant, call the court at 253-512-2258 to check your options.
 If you fail to appear at a warrant recall hearing you will not be able to reset the hearing.
-Contact the Court for your options.
+Contact the court for your options.

 The Municipal Court utilizes a program called OCourts (Open Courts) to generate electronic court orders.
 The court will provide defendants a hard copy of their court orders, however, we will not provide attorney copies of court orders that can be printed at their offices.
 Attorneys can sign up for OCourts by submitting an email request to [email protected].